What is Performance Psychology?

-Our Phoenix psychology program also includes two hands-on Doctoral Residencies where you have the opportunity to interact with faculty and peers face-to-face.
+In addition, this performance psychology program includes two hands-on Doctoral Residencies.
+During this time, learners who complete their coursework online will have the opportunity to work with faculty and peers in an intimate setting.

-Please note: Learners are advised to inquire directly with their state if they intend to pursue licensure, as this degree does not lead directly to licensure.
-Entry into this doctorate of philosophy program requires a graduate degree and related coursework.
+This degree does not lead directly to licensure.
+Admission into this doctorate of philosophy performance program requires a graduate degree and related coursework.

-- Influence of mass communication on social awareness and control
+- Mass communication’s impact on social awareness and control

 - How to improve learning and performance conditions